gertux/oauth-signature-ssh/README.md

 # Jersey OAuth 1 signature extension for SSH keys

-With this extension to Jersey OAuth 1, one can use her SSH RSA keys to sign and verify her requests
+With this extension to Jersey OAuth 1, one can use her SSH RSA or DSA keys to sign and verify her requests

-The current implementation is only tested with [Jersey 1.16](https://jersey.java.net/documentation/1.16/index.html) because that's the version I'm using.
+The current implementation is mainly tested with [Jersey 1.16](https://jersey.java.net/documentation/1.16/index.html) because that's the version I'm using.
+The latest 1.x Jersey version is also tested, version 1.18.3 currently.

 ## Maven